MicrosoftDocs/memdocs/sccm/osd/get-started/manage-drivers.md

 You can add to boot images Windows device drivers that have been imported into the catalog.
 Use the following guidelines when you add device drivers to a boot image:

 - Add only storage and network drivers to boot images.
-Other types of drivers aren't generally required in Windows PE.
+Other types of drivers aren't usually required in Windows PE.
 Drivers that aren't required unnecessarily increase the size of the boot image.

 - Add only device drivers for Windows 10 to a boot image.
 The required version of Windows PE is based on Windows 10.